Academic Hiring Guidelines for the University Search Process

 - Reason for Request/Justification

-OAE will review waivers on a case-by case basis and will consider several factors (as appropriate) to review requests:
+OAE will review waivers on a case-by case basis and will consider several factors (as appropriate) in our review:

 a) Whether an internal search within the unit may be appropriate to allow other potentially interested and qualified individuals to apply, particularly if there are other employees within the department/unit with similar titles, qualifications, and/or job titles